rht-labs/tech-exercise/docs/1-the-manual-menace/2-setting-up-gitlab.md

 Add member to the group using the "Invite member" option.

-4. We are going to create a Gitlab Personal Access Token (PAT).
-The token is a more secure and reliable method for accessing Gitlab from our scripts later on.
-Note, that for reference's sake, you can also generate a PAT in Gitlab under User > Settings > Access Tokens in the Web UI.
+4. We are going to create a GitLab Personal Access Token (PAT).
+The token is a more secure and reliable method for accessing GitLab from our scripts later on.
+Note, that for reference's sake, you can also generate a PAT in GitLab under User > Settings > Access Tokens in the Web UI.
 We use a helper script here to help automate that process.
 To generate the token, open a terminal if you have not got one open and run the following commands.

    ![gitlab_pat](images/gitlab_pat.png)

-   Export your Gitlab username.
+   Export your GitLab username.

     ```bash
     export GIT_USERNAME=<YOUR_GITLAB_USERNAME>